 - A two-day trip by students to the Pacific Division Meeting of the American Philosophical Association in San Francisco

-- An end-of-the-year barbeque at the department chair's home
+- An end-of-the-year barbecue at the department chair's home